 - Add the oil and beat till combined.

-- Add in the dry ingredients and mix till combined.
+- Add in the dry ingredients and beat just till combined.

-- Finally add the grated carrots and give a final mix.
+- Finally fold in the grated carrots.
 Do not overmix!

 - Pour into the pan and bake for 60 to 75 minutes till skewer comes out clean.